Non-Dairy Milk Taste Test: The Best Plant-Based and Vegan Milks

-Back to the more upbeat part of this story: We tasted 10 different milks and one chocolate flavor for fun.
+To know which plant-based milk is best, we tasted over 10 different milks.
 We poured the plain ones over cereal at the office and watched as the crowd gathered.
 (Everyone wanted in on this taste test!)
 Some preferred the creaminess of the banana milk and said it would be great in a smoothie, and other testers liked the skim-like consistency of almond milk best.
-Read on to see which of the milks won our top prize.

 Honesty is harsh sometimes, but here’s the truth: This was our least favorite milk because it tastes “too healthy,” like you were drinking your vitamins.
 This Good Karma product may be full of positive zen vibes, but it's not big on taste.
 The thin consistency would make a skim-milk lover happy, but we didn’t enjoy the chalky texture.